Spooks series 7 (forthcoming)

 Its initial stars included Peter Firth, Matthew Macfadyen and Keeley Hawes.
 The latter two left the show in its third series, and Macfadyen's character, Tom Quinn, was replaced as Senior Case Officer of Section 12 by Adam Carter, played by Rupert Penry-Jones.

 This is not Richard Armitage's first appearance in Spooks.
-Back in 2002, at the beginning of his television career, he had a small role as an armed policeman in the fourth episode of the first series (left).
+Back in 2002, at the beginning of his television career, he had a small role as an armed policeman in the fourth episode of the first series (right).

 ![]() |